mahbubiftekhar/RoboTour/README.md

 ### [Award - Technical Innovation Prize](https://www.ed.ac.uk/informatics/news-events/stories/2018/students-showcase-projects-to-industry-experts)
-The project was developed for System Design Project at University of Edinburgh.
+The project was developed for System Design Project at the University of Edinburgh.
 All 20 projects were assessed by external judges from industry (e.g. Google, Amazon, Accenture, KAL, Sky).
 Team RoboTour was awarded the [Technical Innovation Prize](https://www.ed.ac.uk/informatics/news-events/stories/2018/students-showcase-projects-to-industry-experts)